MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **DateTime** - Timestamp of when the event is logged

 - **EventName** - The name of the event being logged

+#### Office_FirstRun_Apple_ActivationResult

+This event is collected for Office applications running under Apple platforms.
+The event is used to monitor the health of our application activation flow.
+We collect data to figure out the outcome of the O365 subscription activation along with the flow used to activate (First Run Experience, In-App-Flow, Purchase, etc.).

+The following fields are collected:

+- **Data_ActivationStatusCollectionTime** – A timestamp

+- **Data_ActivationStatusError** – An activation error code.

+- **Data_ActivationStatusFlowType** – A numeric value indicating the type of activation flow

+#### Office_FirstRun_Apple_ActivationStatus

+This event is collected for Office applications running under Apple platforms.
+The event is used to figure out the outcome of the O365 subscription activation along with the flow used to activate (FRE, InApp, Purchase, etc.).
+We collect data containing the Activation type, flow type (FRE/DocStage/Purchase) and Office Licensing Service ID.

+The following fields are collected:

+- **Data_ActivationTypeCollectionTime** – A timestamp

+- **Data_ActivationTypeFlowType** – A numeric value indicating the type of activation flow

+- **Data_ActivationTypeOLSLicense** – An identifier of the License

+- **Data_ActivationTypeStatus** – An activation status code.

+#### Office_FirstRun_Apple_FirstRunComplete

+This event is collected for Office applications running under Apple platforms.
+The event lets us know if the user running in freemium, the flow type being run (FRE/DocStage/Purchase) and the identity type (MSA/OrgID).
+We use this event to figure out if the First Run-Experience (FRE) was completed and type of identity used to sign-in (MSA/OrgID).

+The following fields are collected:

+- **Data_FirstRunCompletedCollectionTime** - A timestamp registering the time at which the flow was completed

+- **Data_FirstRunCompletedFlowType** - A code denoting the type of user flow that was completed

+- **Data_FirstRunCompletedFreemiumStatus** - A code representing the status of completion for a freemium user flow

+- **Data_FirstRunCompletedIdentityType** - The type of identity of the user that completed the flow

+#### Office_FirstRun_Apple_FirstRunStart

+This event is collected for Office applications running under Apple platforms.
+The event lets us know a user has entered first run experience and the flow type being run (FRE/DocStage/Purchase).
+We use this event to figure out if the First Run-Experience (FRE) was started successfully.

+The following fields are collected:

+- **Data_FirstRunStartedCollectionTime** - A timestamp registering the time at which the flow was completed

+- **Data_FirstRunStartedFlowType** - A code denoting the type of user flow that was completed

+#### Office_FirstRun_Apple_FirstRunStartedAndCompleted

+This event is collected for Office applications running under Apple platforms.
+The event lets us know if the user running in freemium, the flow type being run (FRE/DocStage/Purchase) and the identity type (MSA/OrgID).
+We use this event to figure out the health and effectiveness of our First-Run Experience (FRE) flow.

+The following fields are collected:

+- **Data_FirstRunCompletedCollectionTime** - A timestamp registering the time at which the flow was completed

+- **Data_FirstRunCompletedFlowType** - A code denoting the type of user flow that was completed

+- **Data_FirstRunCompletedFreemiumStatus** - A code representing the status of completion for a freemium user flow

+- **Data_FirstRunCompletedIdentityType** - The type of identity of the user that completed the flow

+- **Data_FirstRunStartedCollectionTime** - A timestamp registering the time at which the flow was started

+- **Data_FirstRunStartedFlowType** - A code denoting the type of user flow that was started

+#### Office_FirstRun_Apple_InAppPurchaseActivationFail

+This event is collected for Office applications running under Apple platforms.
+The event is used to monitor the health of our application activation flow.
+We collect data to figure out the outcome of the In-App purchase activation along with the flow used to activate (First Run Experience, In-App-Flow, Purchase, etc.).

+The following fields are collected:

+- **Data_ActivationFailCollectionTime** - A timestamp registering the time at which the activation failure occurred

+- **Data_ActivationFailFlowType** - A code denoting the type of user flow that was exercised

+- **Data_AssoicatedSuccessfullyCollectionTime** - A timestamp registering the time at which the association occurred

+- **Data_AssoicatedSuccessfullyFlowType** - A code denoting the type of user flow that was exercised

+#### Office_FirstRun_Apple_InAppPurchaseActivationSuccess

+This event is collected for Office applications running under Apple platforms.
+The event is used to monitor the health of our application activation flow.
+We collect data to figure out the outcome of the In-App purchase activation along with the flow used to activate (First Run Experience, In-App-Flow, Purchase, etc.).

+The following fields are collected:

+- **Data_ActivatedSuccessfullyCollectionTime** - A timestamp registering the time at which the activation occurred

+- **Data_ActivatedSuccessfullyFlowType** - A code denoting the type of user flow that was exercised

+- **Data_AssoicatedSuccessfullyCollectionTime** - A timestamp registering the time at which the association occurred

+- **Data_AssoicatedSuccessfullyFlowType** - A code denoting the type of user flow that was exercised

+#### Office_FirstRun_Apple_InAppPurchaseAssociationFailed

+This event is collected for Office applications running under Apple platforms.
+The event is used to monitor the health of our application activation flow.
+We collect data to figure out the outcome of the In-App purchase activation along with the flow used to activate (First Run Experience, In-App-Flow, Purchase, etc.).

+The following fields are collected:

+- **Data_AppChargedSuccessfullyCollectionTime** - A timestamp registering the time at which the purchase was charged

+- **Data_AppChargedSuccessfullyFlowType** - A code denoting the type of user flow that was exercised

+- **Data_AssoicationFailedCollectionTime** - A timestamp registering the time at which the app association failed

+- **Data_AssoicationFailedFlowType** - A code denoting the type of user flow that was exercised

+- **Data_AssoicationFailedResult** - A code denoting type of failure observed

+#### Office_FirstRun_Apple_InAppPurchaseAssociationSuccess

+This event is collected for Office applications running under Apple platforms.
+The event is used to monitor the health of our application activation flow.
+We collect data to figure out the outcome of the In-App purchase activation along with the flow used to activate (First Run Experience, In-App-Flow, Purchase, etc.).

+The following fields are collected:

+- **Data_AppChargedSuccessfullyCollectionTime** - A timestamp registering the time at which the purchase was charged

+- **Data_AppChargedSuccessfullyFlowType** - A code denoting the type of user flow that was exercised

+- **Data_AssoicatedSuccessfullyCollectionTime** - A timestamp registering the time at which the app association failed

+- **Data_AssoicatedSuccessfullyFlowType** - A code denoting the type of user flow that was exercised

+#### Office_FirstRun_Apple_InAppPurchaseFailures

+This event is collected for Office applications running under Apple platforms.
+The event is used to monitor the health of our application activation flow.
+We collect data on the outcome of the In-App purchase flow.

+The following fields are collected:

+- **Data_AppStoreFailureFlowType** - A code denoting the type of user flow that was exercised

+- **Data_AppStoreFailureResult** - The failure result observed

+- **Data_CancelRequestFlowType** - A code denoting the type of user flow that was exercised

+- **Data_EventId** - A code denoting type of failure observed

+#### Office_FirstRun_Apple_InAppPurchasesAttempted

+This event is collected for Office applications running under Apple platforms.
+The event is used to monitor the health of our application in-app purchase flow.
+We collect data to track the attempted In-App purchases and their Type of SKU being purchased (Monthly/Annual/Home/Personal).

+The following fields are collected:

+- **Data_EventId** - A code denoting type of result observed

+- **Data_PurchasedClickedOfferType** - The type of SKU attempted to purchase

+- **Data_PurchaseSuccessfulFlowType** - A code denoting the type of user flow that was exercised

+#### Office_FirstRun_Apple_InAppRestoreAttempted

+This event is collected for Office applications running under Apple platforms.
+The event is used to monitor the health of our application in-app purchase flow.
+We collect data to track the attempted In-App restorations

+The following fields are collected:

+- **Data_EventId** - A code denoting the type of outcome of the attempt

+- **Data_RestoreAttemptFlowType** - A code denoting the type of user flow that was exercised

+#### Office_FirstRun_Apple_InAppRestoreAttemptFailed

+This event is collected for Office applications running under Apple platforms.
+The event is used to monitor the health of our application in-app purchase flow.
+We collect data to track the attempted In-App restorations and their associated flows and errors.

+The following fields are collected:

+- **Data_RestoreButtonFlowType** - A code denoting the type of user flow that was exercised

+- **Data_RestoredFailedPaymentCancelledFlowType** - A code denoting the type of payment cancellation flow that was exercised

+- **Data_RestoredFailedUnKnownFlowType** - Whether the attempt failed due to the exercise of an unexpected user flow

+- **Data_RestoredFailedUnKnownResult** - Whether the attempt failed due to unknown reasons

+#### Office_FirstRun_Apple_MacFirstRunCompleted

+This event is collected for Office applications running under Apple platforms.
+The event lets us know a user has gone thru first run experience.
+We use this event to figure out if the First Run-Experience (FRE) was completed successfully.

+The following fields are collected:

+- **Data_FirstRunCollectionTime** - A timestamp registering the time at which the flow was completed.

+#### Office_FirstRun_Apple_MacWXPFirstRunStarted

+This event is collected for Office applications running under Apple platforms.
+The event lets us know a user has entered first run experience.
+We use this event to figure out if the First Run-Experience (FRE) was started successfully.

+The following fields are collected:

+- **Data_FirstRunPanelName** - The name of the panel from which the experience started

 #### Office.LivePersonaCard.UserActions.OpenedPersonaCard